A Comprehensive Checklist for the Laundromat

 General Overview

-It can be tempting to cram all of your laundry into one machine to save time or money on extra loads; however, overloading machines can lead to uneven cleaning results or even damage them in some cases.
+6. Don’t Overload the Machines: It can be tempting to cram all your laundry into one machine to save time or money on extra loads; however, overloading machines can lead to uneven cleaning or even damage them.
 Generally, fill the machines to about 80% of their capacity.

-Before loading your laundry into the wash, check for small items like socks, handkerchiefs, or face masks that may have fallen out of larger items.
-These can get stuck in the machines and cause issues during washing or drying.
+7. Check for Small Items Before Loading: Before loading your laundry into the wash, check for small items like socks, handkerchiefs, or face masks that may have fallen out of larger items.
+These can get stuck in the machines, causing issues during washing or drying.

-While waiting for your laundry to finish, it’s essential to keep an eye on it—especially if you’re using a laundromat in a busy area.
-Set timers and try not to leave your laundry unattended for too long to avoidpotential theft or mix-ups with other customers’ laundry.
+8. Keep an Eye on Your Laundry: While waiting for your laundry to finish, it’s essential to keep an eye on it—especially if you’re using a laundromat in a busy area.
+Set timers and try not to leave your laundry unattended for too long to avoid potential theft or mix-ups with other customers’ laundry.

 By following these tips, you can make self-washing at a laundromat a breeze.
 Remember to clean up after yourself and leave the machines as you found them for the next person’s convenience.
 Happy washing!